What Are the Best Foods for Muscle Recovery?

 Creatine and glycogen are two more important nutrients that can help you recover from your workouts.

 • Creatine is an amino acid that's found in meat, fish, and other animal products like dairy.
-It helps to build muscle mass by providing energy for intense workouts or activities that last longer than 90 seconds (like running marathons).
-You can also take creatine as a supplement if you don't eat enough animal products or want to increase your intake of this nutrient without eating more meat or fish.
+It helps build muscle mass by providing energy for intense workouts or activities that last longer than 90 seconds (like running marathons).

-• Glycogen is another energy source for muscles--it's stored in the liver as well as skeletal muscles themselves so they have enough fuel on hand when they need it most during exercise sessions; this carbohydrate is broken down into glucose molecules during high-intensity activities such as weightlifting or sprinting toward the finish line at a track meet!
+• Glycogen is another energy source for muscles--it's stored in the liver as well as skeletal muscles themselves so they have enough fuel on hand when they need it most during exercise sessions; this carbohydrate is broken down into glucose molecules during high-intensity activities such as weightlifting or sprinting.

 BCAAs